nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.3 Add expected module workload: `addexp` <a name="addexp"></a>
-Adds the expected workload of the module to the database.
+Adds the expected workload of the given module to the database.
+Every module in NUS has an expected workload, which is the expected
+number of hours of preparatory work required by a student per week.
+This information can be found on LumiNUS or NUSMODS.

 Format: `addexp <module code> <expected workload>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `expected workload` is expressed in hours.
 It has to be a whole number between 1 and 24 inclusive.
 * If the `module code` already exists, this command replaces its expected workload with the new expected workload.
 * If the `module code` does not exist, this command creates a new module and adds its expected workload to the database.